-- H1.2 The Ouse to Eastbourne Downs Scarp exhibits physical characteristics typical of its type.
+I.23 The Ouse to Eastbourne Downs Scarp exhibits physical characteristics typical of its type.
 One of the features most unique to this scarp is its proximity to Eastbourne.
 Built development lies at the foot of the scarp and, in places, encroaches up onto the lower scarp slopes.
+A communication mast is located on the skyline at Beddingham Hill.
 The eastern scarp overlooking Eastbourne has been colonised by post-1800 woodland.
-Some of this may be ornamental in nature, associated with landscape parks such as Compton Park, but most is encroachment due to neglect.
-Patches of gorse and mixed shrub communities occur throughout which provide an important component of the habitat mosaic, providing important habitat for a range of breeding birds and invertebrate species. - H1.3 This character area supports extensive tracts of unimproved chalk grassland, together with areas of hanger woodland, scrub, arable and improved grassland.
-The majority of the escarpment carries SSSI designation, including the Firle Escarpment SSSI, Willingdon Down SSSI, Wilmington Downs SSSI and part of Seaford to Beachy Head SSSI.
-The chalk grassland supports and wide range of characteristic plant species, including many that have a restricted national distribution.
-There are also a number of small isolated chalk pits associated with the former agricultural limeburning industry on this scarp. - H1.4 The scarp at Wilmington is notable for the Long Man, a chalk-cut hill figure of possible 16th century date. - H1.5 Countryside access is good in this character area with the majority of the scarp designated as open access land.
-There are also many rough sheep tracks and public rights of way that zig zag across the open scarp and ascend the coombes, providing good access on foot and horseback.
-There is particularly good access onto the scarp and adjacent downs from the urban edge of Eastbourne.
+Some of this may be exotic and ornamental in nature, associated with landscape parks such as Compton grassland supports a wide range of characteristic plant species, including many that have a restricted national distribution.
+There are also a number of small isolated chalk pits associated with the former agricultural lime-burning industry on this scarp.